 Steps 11-13: The SMF may provide to the UE a value of PDU sessions per UE for the S-NSSAI of the PDU session.
 The UE stores this value.

+Editor's note: How to avoid the UE exceed that value is FFS.

 6.X.3.2 PDU session modification